MicrosoftDocs/altspace-vr/altspace-vr/explore/beginners-guide.md

 <br>

-Please take a look at our list of section headings.
+Take a look at our list of section headings.
 Each link goes to an easy-to-digest section of this page below.

 - [Get Started](#get-started)
   - [Gear you Need](../getting-started/system-requirements.md)